 Living on a college campus is a unique and exciting experience.
-You probably won’t ever live in a building with hundreds of other students your age or enjoy lunches and dinners you don’t have to cook after the college years.
-While the dorms and dining hall are staples of the college campus experience, there are many other resources and benefits to living on a college campus, including the 10 listed below.
+After the college years, you won’t have the opportunity to live in a building with hundreds of other students your age, or enjoy lunches and dinners you don’t have to cook.
+While the dorms and dining hall are staples of a college campus experience, there are many other resources and benefits to living on campus, including the 10 listed below.

 1. Academic Advising

 Few students utilize their academic advisor as a resource.
 Not only can your assigned advisor guide you with class selection, he or she can also teach you how to add, drop, or withdraw from classes, run an advising report, and set academic goals.